 Annual/Bi-Annual Dental Exam

 Dental health is a key component to a horse’s overall well being.
 It is recommended to have a full examination yearly in healthy adult horses, and bi-annually in young and geriatric horses as well as horses previously diagnosed with dental issues.
 At these examinations, most horses benefit from a floating (filing sharp points off the teeth) procedure.
 Most often, power and manual dentistry tools are used to correct various dental problems.
+We no longer offer any dental care services, but we do recommend horses have annual/ bi-annual dental exams.

 Annual Coggins Testing